shootermv/fb-paginated-commits-react18/README.md

-# Paying Around With React18
+# Palying Around With React18

 [see live site at netlify](https://x48lpj.csb.app)